3liz/3liz.github.io/docs/workshop/lizmap-short-english.md

 This workshop is designed for QGIS users.

-* QGIS 3.34
+* QGIS 3.40
 * **Latest** Lizmap plugin on QGIS Desktop
-* Lizmap Web Client **3.8.X**
+* Lizmap Web Client **3.9.X**

-## QGIS UC 2024
+## QGIS UC 2025

 Presentations talking about QGIS Server and Lizmap during this QGIS UC from 3Liz :

-* Room B320, this afternoon, at 4:00PM
-    * PgMetadata, metadata in PostgreSQL
-    * Bonus : Display them in Lizmap
+* Today, one hour ago
+    * Lizmap, past, present and future
+    * Wait for the replay
-* Room B319, tomorrow morning, 11:30AM
+* Room Statisten, tomorrow morning, 12:00PM
-    * Py-QGIS-Server 2 : a tool to host QGIS Server
+    * Dynamic layers : a single project to rule them all
-    * How do we host QGIS server on our cloud infrastructure (for Lizmap)
-* Room B316, tomorrow afternoon, at 2:00PM
-    * Past, present and future of the Lizmap project
+    * Bonus, use the output of Dynamic Layers plugin in Lizmap

 ## Links